alpharaoh/AmongUsBot/README.md

 # Among Us Discord Bot (beta)

+Join our discord server if you have any ideas, issues, or want early access to new updates and features! https://discord.gg/PVfewrM

 _I AM AWARE OF THE COMMON ISSUES PEOPLE ARE HAVING AND I AM WORKING ON AN UPDATE.
 PLEASE BARE WITH ME!_

 This is an Among Us Discord bot that auto mutes and unmutes players in certain situations, without *anyone in the game needing to mute manually*.
 This will make Among Us way more intense and doesn't break the immersion of the game having to mute all the time.